 return response.choices[0].message.content

-The embedding model used is BAAI/bge-small-en, which converts both user queries and stored document chunks into dense vector representations.
+The embedding model BAAI/bge-small-en converts both user queries and stored document chunks into dense vector representations.
 This allows the system to understand semantic meaning rather than relying on simple keyword matching.
 By ensuring that both queries and documents exist in the same vector space, the system can accurately measure similarity and retrieve the most relevant information.

-This language model is responsible for generating the final answer in a human-readable format.
+The system uses meta-llama/llama-3-8b-instruct via OpenRouter for response generation.
 Unlike traditional chatbots, it does not rely on its internal knowledge alone but strictly uses the retrieved context from the database.
 This approach minimizes hallucination and ensures that responses remain accurate and grounded in the provided data.

 results = shard.query(